-(2) The audit report and the annual accounts are to be addressed to the CAA.
-For these purposes, the approved auditor is released from professional secrecy towards CAA representatives.

-Likewise, the disclosure in good faith to the CAA, by the approved auditor, of any fact or decision referred to in paragraph 1 shall not constitute a breach of any restriction on disclosure of information imposed by contract or by any legislative, regulatory or administrative provision and shall not involve such persons in liability of any kind.
+- (2) The audit report and the annual accounts are to be addressed to the CAA.
+"For the purposes of communicating the documents and information referred to in Articles 62, paragraph 2, letter c) and 95-1"80, the approved auditor is released from professional secrecy towards CAA representatives. - Likewise, the disclosure in good faith to the CAA, by the approved auditor, of any fact or decision referred to in paragraph 1 shall not constitute a breach of any restriction on disclosure of information imposed by contract or by any legislative, regulatory or administrative provision and shall not involve such persons in liability of any kind. - "(3) The CAA may require the replacement of the approved auditor, where he acts in breach of his obligations imposed by paragraph 1, or if he fails to provide the information required by the CAA pursuant to Article 62, paragraph 2, letter c)."81